datakaveri/iudx-adaptor-framework/docs/input_spec.md

   - **key**(String): Key of the header
   - **value**(String): Value of the header
 - boundedJob(Boolean): Set the value to be true for scheduled jobs (bounded jobs)
-- minioConfig(Object): For scheduled jobs state will be maintained in minio
+- minioConfig(Object): For scheduled bounded jobs state will be maintained in minio
   - **url**(String) : Minio host URL
   - **bucket**(String) : Bucket Name to store objects
   - **stateName**(String) : Unique name which will be used as file name while saving state